Professor Emeritus Andrew BradstockProfessor

 Andrew Bradstock is Emeritus Professor in the Department of Theology, Religion and Philosophy.
 Andrew is both a practitioner and student of faith-based social action.
 In addition to holding academic posts in the UK and New Zealand he has worked for religious organisations and research centres committed to social and political engagement.

 A graduate of the Universities of Bristol, Kent and Otago, Andrew taught at LSU College Southampton and King Alfred’s College Winchester (the former incarnation of this University) in the 1990s before becoming National Secretary for Church and Society with the United Reformed Church.

 In 2009 he was appointed inaugural Howard Paterson Professor of Theology and Public Issues at the University of Otago where he established and directed New Zealand’s first Centre for Theology and Public Issues.
-He has also been co-director of the Centre for Faith and Society at the Von Hügel Institute, Cambridge, and is currently Convenor of the University' of Winchester's Centre for Theology and Religion in Public Life (TRiPL).
+He has also been co-director of the Centre for Faith and Society at the Von Hügel Institute, Cambridge, and Convenor of the University of Winchester's Centre for Theology and Religion in Public Life (TRiPL).

 - Bradstock, A, 2011 Radical Religion in Cromwell’s England: A Concise History from the English Civil War to the End of the Commonwealth (London: I B Tauris).